Hirza-Tango/dark-mode/README.md

 # dark-mode

-> Control the macOS dark mode from the terminal
+> Control the macOS dark mode from the terminal.
 > A sh port of <a href="https://github.com/sdushantha/dark-mode">this python script</a> by <a href="https://github.com/sdushantha">this guy</a>.
 All credit goes to him.

 *Requires macOS 10.10 or later.
 Tested on macOS 10.13*